 City maintains transit vehicles along with the City's entire vehicle and small engine and equipment fleet in a single shop.
 While certain mechanics are assigned on a full-time basis to transit vehicle maintenance, additional mechanics can be pulled from other duties to support extraordinary workloads due to unexpected failures or accidents.
-The City maintains a maintenance reserve so all unexpected costs can be covered and contract with operator requires them to pay for all accident repairs regardless of fault, limiting the City's exposure.
+The City maintains a maintenance reserve so that all unexpected costs can be covered.
+In addition, the contract with the operator requires them to pay for all accident repairs regardless of fault, thereby limiting the City's exposure.
 The following schedule provides regularly planned vehicle maintenance activities: